Lifailon/froxy/README.md

 - Secondly, if you use a VPN server to access a specific URL resource (HTTP/HTTPS) on your machine, and want to provide access to it to other machines on the network without using Proxy servers, which require additional configuration on the client side.

-- 🔓 Thirdly, if your Web application or REST API server does not support authorization, then you can add [Base64](https://en.wikipedia.org/wiki/Base64) encryption for all clients, which requires passing in the header request authorization data.
-If you are using a browser, a corresponding form will be provided to complete basic authorization 🔑.
+- Thirdly, if your Web application or REST API server does not support authorization, then you can use [Base64](https://en.wikipedia.org/wiki/Base64) encryption, which obliges you to transmit authorization data in the request header for everyone clients that will connect via Proxy.
+If you are using a browser, a form will be provided to complete basic authorization.

 There are many alternatives that provide similar functionality individually.
 For example, `ncat` on Windows (from [nmap](https://github.com/nmap/nmap)) and `socat` on Linux for TCP or [ReverseProxy](https://github.com/ilanyu/ReverseProxy) in Golang to redirect HTTP/HTTPS traffic.
+All of the above functionality is implemented in one utility `rpnet`.

 ## 🚀 Installation